 The propane vs natural gas debate also looks at how difficult it is to liquefy, store and transports these two gasses.
 At -46 degrees Fahrenheit propane becomes a liquid.
 Held under pressure, it remains a liquid even when temperatures are much higher.
 This makes propane easy to store and transport in portable steel tanks.
 Once the pressure is released, it becomes a gas capable of being used for cooking and heating.

 Natural gas usually needs to be compressed for it to be easily stored or transported.
 It’s commonly stored as either compressed natural gas or liquefied natural gas.
 As CNG, it can be stored in tanks under extremely high pressure and used for heating and cooking.
 Special care is required because of the small risk of an explosion.
 Cooled to -260 degrees Fahrenheit, natural gas becomes a liquid called LNG.
 Large amounts of it can be placed into special insulated tanks and stored or transported.
 Because of the complexity and danger associated with this, propane has an advantage when it comes to storage and transportation.

 How Can This Benefit You And The Planet?

 Understanding the uses for, and differences between natural gas and propane are, of course, useful information, but the true value of this information is the way that they can help you and the environment.
-Here at Spring Power & Gas, we offer our Zero Gas plan, which is based on natural gas use and is matched with 100% with Green-e Climate Certified Carbon Offsets.
+Here at Spring Power & Gas, we offer a variety of energy plans, giving our customers the option to choose the plan that best fits their needs.
 This provides anyone with an interest in using natural gas as a heat/energy source for their homes or lifestyle with an option that lets them enjoy the benefits of gas use while encouraging environmentally conscious outcomes of their energy use.

 Please take a look at all that Spring Power & Gas has to offer today!